 Each year since 2010, students in Sustainable Duke’s Students for Sustainable Living program have selected winning eateries to be recognized with a Green Dining Award at Duke.
 Learn more about the Green Dining Award and view recent winners.

 Duke also strives to reduce waste generated from dining facilities.
+Duke Dining banned Styrofoam from all eateries in 2014.
 Reusable mugs are sold in all retail locations with coffee drinks on Duke's campus.
 Discounts from $0.20 to $0.35 are offered for using these mugs, depending on size.
-Additionally, through support from the Green Grant Fund, an eco-friendly to-go container program was created in The Great Hall, The Loop, and The Refectory Cafe at Duke Divinity.
+Additionally, Duke Dining offers a reusable clamshell program in several campus eateries.

 Growing Food on Campus

 There are several community gardens at Duke, as well as the Duke Campus Farm, at which members of the Duke community are growing their own healthy and sustainable food.
 The student-run Duke Community Garden is located on Central Campus, next to the Smart Home.
 The Mosaic Community Garden is located at the Center for Documentary Studies, near East Campus.

 Supporting Local Farmers